spotify/XCMetrics/docs/Getting Started.md

     - `--authorizationKey`: An optional authorization header **key** to be included in the upload request e.g 'Authorization' or 'x-api-key' etc. This is ignored by the XCMetrics backend service, but can be consumed by a 3rd party service to facilitate a basic level of authentication.
 An example of this would be using an AWS API Gateway API Key. **Must** be used in conjunction with `authorizationValue`.
     - `--authorizationValue`: An optional authorization header **value** to be included in the upload request e.g 'Basic YWxhZGRpbjpvcGVuc2VzYW1l' or `hYDqG78OIUDIWKLdwjdwhdu8` etc. This is ignored by the XCMetrics backend service, but can be consumed by a 3rd party service to facilitate a basic level of authentication.
 An example of this would be using an AWS API Gateway API Key. **Must** be used in conjunction with `authorizationKey`.
     - `--truncateLargeIssues`: Optional flag.
 If `true`, individual tasks with more than a 100 issues (either Warnings, Errors or Notes) will get their issues truncated to a 100.
 This is useful to save up database space, fix memory issues in the backend and speed up log processing.
+    - `--additionalHeaderJson`: Optinal flag.
+Wiht this, is possible to define aditional headers with a stringfied json.
+This option will be merged with `--authorizationKey` and `--authorizationValue` when they exists.
+Usage: `XCMetrics --additionalHeaderJson  '{"Api-Key":"123","Authorization":"bearer 456"}'`.

 ![](img/post-action-scheme.png)